kalyani-1411/HM0012_Bugbusters/README.md

 *************************************************************

-To run the SAFehER app then type:
+To run the PreggaMom app then type:

 ##### python manage.py runserver